grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ~~~

 The algorithm field specifies the signature algorithm used (see Section 4.2.2 of
-TLS 1.3).
-The signature is a digital signature using that algorithm that covers
+{{!I-D.ietf-tls-tls13}}).
+The signature is a digital signature using that
-the hash output:
+algorithm that covers the hash output:

 ~~~
     Hash(Handshake Context + Certificate) + Hash(resumption_context)